Walls, Shetland

-Walls, known locally as Waas (Old Norse: Vagar = "Sheltered Bays" (voes) - the Ordnance Survey added the "ll" as they thought it was a corruption of "walls".
-Cf Vágar and Vágur in the Faroe Islands), is a settlement on the south side of West Mainland, Shetland Islands in Scotland.
+Walls, traditionally pronounced Waas, is a settlement on the south side of West Mainland, Shetland Islands in Scotland.
 The settlement is at the head of Vaila Sound and sheltered even from southerly storms by the islands of Linga and Vaila.
-Walls is within the parish of Walls and Sandness.
+Walls is within the parish of Walls and Sandness which includes the islands of Foula, Papa Stour, Vaila and Linga.

+Etymology

+The name is from the Old Norse: Vágar meaning voes or bays.
+This became Waas in the Shetlandic dialect - but how this then came to be spelled "Walls" is not certain.
+MacBain quotes F. W. L. Thomas: "How, I ask, could vágr come to be represented by wall?
+Whence came the ll?
+Was it that Scottish immigrants finding the sound of vá represented it in writing by 'wall,' the ll at first being silent?"

+One form of the area's old name was Vágarland, hence the pen name of local poet 'Vagaland'.

 History

-One of its old names is "Vagaland", hence the name of the local poet.

-A pier was built at Walls in the 18th century, and from 1838, it was a center for fish curing.
+A pier was built at Walls in the 18th century, and from 1838, it was a centre for fish curing.
 Walls itself is a quieter place than once it was.
 The large houses of Bayhall, now converted into flats, and Voe House are signs of past wealth, as are the three churches visible around the head of the sound.
 Two are still in use, while the third bears a sign showing its later conversion to a bakery.

+On June 25, 1958, the Estonian fisherman Erich Teayn (a.k.a.
+Erik Klaub) escaped from the Soviet ship Ukrania in Walls by commandeering a motorboat.
+He was pursued across the countryside by 30 Soviet crewmen, but he managed to evade capture and was eventually granted asylum by the British government.

-Waas was the childhood home of two fine poets, Vagaland and Christine de Luca, and in 1884 was the birthplace of both Peter Fraser (1884-1966), musician and founder member of the Shetland Fiddlers' Society, and William Moffatt, the author.
+Walls was the childhood home of two poets, Vagaland (Thomas Alexander Robertson, 1909–1973) and Christine De Luca (born 1947).
+In 1884 it was the birthplace of both Peter Fraser (1884–1966), musician and founder member of the Shetland Fiddlers' Society, and William Moffatt, author.

 Community

 A little to the east of the centre of the village is the marina, making this a popular base for leisure sailors.
 The fishing vessels that are still based in Walls tend to use the pier a few hundred yards along the west side of Vaila Sound.
-This is also the terminus for the ferry service to the island of Foula which lies 20 mi west, out into the Atlantic.
+This is also the terminus for the ferry service to the island of Foula, which lies 20 mi west, out into the Atlantic.

-Today it is home to the dialect children's writer Iris Sandison, also secretary to the local history group.
+Today it is home to the Shetland dialect children's writer Iris Sandison, also secretary to the local history group.

-Waas has long been famed for its annual Agricultural Show.
-A short film of 'da Waas Show' in the early 1960s, by the late Dr. Albert Hunter, is available at the link below.
+Walls has long been noted for its annual agricultural show.
+A short film of 'da Waas Show' in the early 1960s, by the late Albert Hunter, is available at the link below.